What is CAOAC? We are often asked this

 A chance to become involved with people who share similar interests with yourselves.

-If you are interested in joining CAOAC as a club or as a private (non-voting) member, please contact our Membership Chair, Noel Wright by e-mail.
+If you are interested in joining CAOAC as a club or as a private (non-voting) member, please contact our Membership Chair, see under committees for link.

 In person meetings are held dmonthly (except July & August) in Waterdown, Ontario (unless otherwise posted) at the Optimist Hall where clubs which are within driving distance send their representative (s) to discuss issues of the day as well as the future.
 Online meetings are held when we are not meeting at the hall via Skype.
 See our calendar for details.

 These are not like regular aquarium club meetings with speakers